Bropell/Asthma_Analysis_in_California_Counties/README.md

 ### 2) Cleaning Data and Exporting to PostgreSQL Database
 Data was cleaned using Python scripts and Pandas in Jupyter Notebooks, then exported to a PostgreSQL database.
 The cleaned data and scripts are provided within the resources folder.
 The scripts contain instructions on importing the cleaned data into the database in the last cell of the notebooks.

+### 3) Machine Learning

 ## Resources
 - <h4 align="left">Cali Clean Energy Generation</h4>